g8ecj/irrigate/www/CUSTOMISATION.md

 "zones": [1, 2, 3, 4, 5]         // list of zones in the group
 ```

-Another virtual zone that has no valves but in this case operates o na specific internal function (test mode)
+Another virtual zone that has no valves but in this case operates on a specific internal function (test mode)
 ```
 "zone": 43
 "id": "test"